Houston man urges Texans to treat unemployment calls like merging onto the freeway

 On Monday, 350 more people will be answering calls.

-Brown hopes the change will finally allow her to break through the busy signal.
+Brown hopes the change will finally allow her to break through the dial tone.

 "It's gut-wrenching, every day," Brown said.
 "Waking up every single day knowing you're going to get the same thing, the same results every day."